Indiana Supreme Court

 Indianapolis, IN 46204

-The Indiana Conference for Legal Education Opportunity (CLEO) was established at the urging of former Chief Justice Randall T. Shepard by the Indiana General Assembly.
-In 1997, Governor Frank O’Bannon signed the law giving funding to CLEO (check out the Indiana Code to read the law).
-CLEO’s purpose then and now is to help college students in need pursue a law degree in Indiana.
+The Indiana Conference for Legal Education Opportunity (ICLEO) was established at the urging of former Chief Justice Randall T. Shepard by the Indiana General Assembly.
+In 1997, Governor Frank O’Bannon signed the law giving funding to ICLEO (check out the Indiana Code to read the law).
+ICLEO’s purpose then and now is to help college students in need pursue a law degree in Indiana.

-The Indiana CLEO Summer Institute is held annually to introduce new CLEO Fellows to the program.
+The ICLEO Summer Institute is held annually to introduce new ICLEO Fellows to the program.
 The first Summer Institute was held in the summer of 1997 at Indiana University’s Bloomington Law School.
-In 1997, 30 students enrolled in the first CLEO institute and 25 students went on to graduate from law school, representing all of Indiana’s law schools.
+In 1997, 30 students enrolled in the first ICLEO Summer Institute and 25 students went on to graduate from law school, representing all of Indiana’s law schools.

-Since 1997, over 400 students have successfully completed the Summer Institute and over 300 have graduated from law school.
+Since 1997, 500 students have successfully completed the Summer Institute and over 350 have graduated from law school.

-The Indiana CLEO program was established to assist Indiana minority, low income, or educationally disadvantaged college graduates in pursuing a law degree and a career in the Indiana legal community.
+The ICLEO program was established to assist Indiana minority, low income, or educationally disadvantaged college graduates in pursuing a law degree and a career in the Indiana legal community.